oraffsarah/TheEnvironmentChallengeApp/README.md

 ![ProfilePage Dispaly](https://github.com/DeclanDavis/TheEnvironmentChallengeApp/blob/main/CODE%20/Images/profilePage1.png?raw=true)

-Also the point threshold to unlock `The Hard Challenges` has been passed  and they are  available for the user to select.

 The profile page also contains the `Clear All Challenges` button, which will set all *active* challenges **status** to *null* from *in progress*.

 ## **PointsChart Component**